 This ethos and commitment informs and defines our research in a range of policy-orientated and policy-relevant research areas including; children and young people, gender and sexuality, conflict and political violence, social science research methodologies and migration, identity and cosmopolitanism.

-These fields are supported by, and organised through, our two Research Groups:
+These fields are supported by, and organised through, our research groups, networks and working groups:

-We also contribute significantly to the work of the cross-faculty and interdiscplinary
+We also contribute to the work of the Institute for Social Responsibility (ISR), Edge Hill University’s cross-disciplinary research and knowledge exchange initiative:

 Within the Social Sciences, research involves work on a range of diverse subjects; voicing children and young people in the policy-making process; gender, social work and participatory research; youth transitions; sexuality, consent and citizenship; children’s worlds and peer interactions; participation, youth, youth policy and the global financial crisis; integration, cosmopolitanism and migration; state violence, truth recovery and human rights and comparing community experiences of counter-terrorism policies.